Back/How I AI

 The /figma command being used in the terminal with a Figma link pasted in

-1. Extract: It uses a Model-Code-Program (MCP) to connect to the Figma API and extract design tokens, layout information, and assets.
+1. Extract: it uses Model Context Protocol, or MCP, to connect to Figma and retrieve design tokens, layout information, and assets.

 2. Implement: It writes the Next.js and Tailwind code to build the UI.

-3. Verify: It then uses another MCP—the Chrome DevTools MCP—to open the generated prototype in a browser, inspect it, and compare it visually to the original Figma design.
+3. Verify: it uses the Chrome DevTools MCP server to open the generated prototype, inspect it, and compare it with the Figma frame.

 4. Iterate: If it finds discrepancies (like a missing image or incorrect layout), it goes back to the code, attempts a fix, and repeats the verification process.
 Brian instructed it to loop until the implementation is correct or after three iterations with no changes.